Please email us if you would like to contribute a piece at: RadicalNursesCollective@gmail.com

-Vanessa Shields-Haas can be reached at firstname.lastname@example.org or on instagram @radical_nurses.
+Vanessa Shields-Haas can be reached on Twitter @Radical_Nurses or on Instagram @radical_nurses.
 Most days you can find Vanessa sitting at her desk studying to be a family nurse practitioner and planning the healthcare revolution.
 Her background as a graduate student at the largest and oldest peace studies program in the world, the University of Bradford, United Kingdom, set the groundwork for a lifetime of changemaking, peacemaking, and troublemaking.
 With a recognition that preventable conditions like heart disease kill more Americans than terrorism, Vanessa did a complete life change and went from international affairs analyst to nursing professional.

 Nurses have an incredibly advantageous mix of public respect, professional competencies, and scientific knowledge to spearhead real and lasting change in our country from topics ranging from gun control to universal healthcare access.
 Vanessa believes nurses, as one of the largest groups of professionals in the country, have a powerful, but as yet untapped, voice.